sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ALTER STAGE docs REFRESH;
 ```

+NOTE: As a result of this integration, all the PDFs and image files we are going to be using have been copied into your Snowflake account.

 ## Step 2: Open Snowflake Notebook

 We will use Snowflake Notebook to setup the tools that will be used by Snowflake Cortex Agents.